rug-compling/dact/cookbook/index.md

 >  Lange tijd is de stad tevens het belangrijkste internationale centrum geweest van cultuur, kennis en geleerdheid

 Here, the PP "van cultuur, kennis en geleerdheid" is a dependent of "centrum", but it is placed to the right of the main verb.
-The following query used the "nachfeld" macro to find extraposition of PP out of NP:
+The following query uses the "nachfeld" macro to find extraposition of PP out of NP:

     //node[%nachfeld% and @cat="pp" and ../node[@rel="hd" and @pt="n"]]